 Pokhara also offers thrilling outdoor activities like bungy jumping, zip lining, paragliding, rafting, hot air ballooning, and sky diving.
 You can take short day hikes to some of the Chettri and Gurung villages on the outskirts of the city and enjoy a homestay hosted by a local family.

 Sounds great, doesn't it?
-Why don't you go ahead and book your Annapurna Circuit Trek now?
+Why don't you go ahead and book your Annapurna Circuit Adventure now?

 Not convinced yet?
 Still, have some doubts?
 Well, here are some additional points that might make you change your mind.